Kinetic-Mamba: Mamba-Assisted Predictions of Stiff Chemical Kinetics: Introduction

 Since the equations that govern the dynamics of state variables are time-dependent ODEs, we can treat the trajectory of each state variable as a sequence in time.
 With the advent of transformer-based models, sequence modeling has been playing a major role in deep learning.
-However, the primary downside of employing transformers for tasks such as predicting the chemical kinetics of several state variables leads to substantial computational overhead due to the quadratic scaling with the sequence length. \citeauthor{Gu_2022_stSSM} \citep{Gu_2022_stSSM} introduced structured state-space models (SSMs), which are foundational models of control theory.
-Through efficient reparameterization techniques introduced by \citeauthor{Gu_2022_stSSM}, structured state space (S4) models have linear or near-linear scaling with sequence length to capture long dependencies, but showed promising results mostly on continuous data.
+However, the primary downside of employing transformers for tasks such as predicting the chemical kinetics of several state variables leads to substantial computational overhead due to the quadratic scaling with the sequence length. \citeauthor{Gu_2022_stSSM} \citep{Gu_2022_stSSM} introduced structured state space models (SSMs), which are foundational models of control theory.
+Through efficient reparameterization techniques introduced by \citeauthor{Gu_2022_stSSM}, structured state space sequence (S4) models have linear or near-linear scaling with sequence length to capture long dependencies, but showed promising results mostly on continuous data.
 Consequently, selective SSMs were introduced to model dynamical systems and learn long-range dependencies with linear sequence length.
 They employ a selection mechanism to parameterize the SSM parameters on the basis of the input.
-Combining the SSM architecture with the Multilayer Perceptron (MLP) transformer block produces Mamba \cite{Gu_2023_mamba} introduced by \citeauthor{Gu_2023_mamba} in 2023. \citeauthor{Hu_2024_state} \citep{Hu_2024_state} has already touched on several aspects of modeling dynamical systems with Mamba, showcasing its efficiency and unparalleled accuracy.
-They demonstrate Mamba's ability to capture mildly stiff ODEs with fine regularity via LIF and pharmacodynamic (PD) models.
+Combining the SSM architecture with the Multilayer Perceptron (MLP) transformer block produces Mamba \cite{Gu_2023_mamba} introduced by \citeauthor{Gu_2023_mamba} in 2023. \citeauthor{Hu_2024_state} \citep{Hu_2024_state} has already touched on several aspects of modeling dynamical systems with Mamba, showcasing its efficiency and promising accuracy.
+While they demonstrate Mamba's ability to capture mildly stiff ODEs, the stiff chemical kinetics considered in our work, pose significant challenges that have not been addressed.